-Due to gaining popularity of infrared saunas, we’ve heard the question: Is an infrared sauna better than a regular sauna?
+Due to the increasing popularity of infrared saunas, we’ve heard the question: Is an infrared sauna better than a traditional sauna?
 Again, nothing is better – just different!
 Here’s a quick overview of the sauna experience between the two types before we get into our side-by-side comparison table.

 If you enjoy steam in the sauna, higher temperatures, and a more social environment, then a traditional sauna may be the best sauna for you.

 - Its heat technology and sauna experience: Powered by an electric sauna heater filled with rocks, traditional saunas heat the air to heat the body.
 This is the classic version people think of for heat bathing – since its “enveloped heat” is very hot with lots of steam.
 The median temperature is between 185-190 degrees Fahrenheit and it’s very dry until water is sprinkled over hot rocks.
 Both the temperature and humidity are adjustable (by adding water to rocks); you can also incorporate essential oils into the water for aromatherapy.
 A well-constructed sauna will typically achieve a temperature of 150-160ºF at head level in about 30-40 minutes.
 For hotter temperatures, the room may need to heat for a longer period.
 Once the room achieves a set temperature, the heater will cycle on and off, typically operating about 50% of the time.
 The insulated walls and the heated rocks will keep the room hot and at stable temperatures.

 - Notable and unique traditional sauna benefits: Bathers often enjoy the steam, especially as it can open up the nasal passages and relieve symptoms of sinus congestion from colds and allergies.